 \textsc{Hanano} = \{ $H$ | $H$ is a solvable level of Hanano \}.

 Constraints can affect either the size (height or width) of the board or the number of colours.
-Restrictions on the size, unless very strong, do not necessarily lower the complexity classes of games: for example, the famous puzzle game Tetris was shown by Sualeh Asif, Michael Coulombe, Erik D.Demaine, Martin L. Demaine, Adam Hesterberg, Jayson Lynch and Mihir Singhal\cite{Tetris} to be NP-Hard even when restricting the size of the board to 8 columns or 4 rows, although it turns out to be polynomial for 2 columns or 1 row.
+Restrictions on the size, unless very strong, do not necessarily lower the complexity classes of games: for example, the famous puzzle game Tetris was shown by Sualeh Asif, Michael Coulombe, Erik D.Demaine, Martin L. Demaine, Adam Hesterberg, Jayson Lynch and Mihir Singhal \cite{Tetris} to be NP-hard even when restricting the size of the board to 8 columns or 4 rows, although it turns out to be polynomial for 2 columns or 1 row.
 When restricting \textsc{Jelly} to 1 colour, we assume that we cannot use black jellies unless stated otherwise.
 Indeed, using $n$ black jellies is equivalent to using $n$ jellies each of a distinct colour, strongly increasing game complexity.

-\textsc{Jelly} was recently shown by Chao Yang\cite{JellyNo} to be in NP and NP-hard under the restriction that all movable blocks are the same colour.
-Note that a playable version of the reduction presented in \cite{JellyNo} has been implemented by Giorgio Ciotti\cite{IsNPHard}, allowing for a better understanding of the reduction.
-However, it was left as an open question whether the game becomes PSPACE-complete for more than one colours or whether it stays in NP.
-Evidence towards the fact that the game for more than one colours is more complex was already presented in \cite{JellyNo} where the author shows that there exist levels that require an exponential number of steps to solve.
+\textsc{Jelly} was shown by Chao Yang \cite{JellyNo} to be in NP and NP-hard under the restriction that all movable blocks have the same colour.
+Note that a playable version of the reduction presented in \cite{JellyNo} has been implemented by Giorgio Ciotti \cite{IsNPHard}, allowing for a better understanding of the reduction.
+However, PSPACE-completeness for more than one colours was left as an open question.
+Evidence towards the fact that the game for more than one colours is more complex was already presented in \cite{JellyNo} where the author shows the existence of levels that require an exponential number of steps to solve.

-\textsc{Hanano} was shown by Ziwen Liu and Chao Yang \cite{HananoNPHard} to be NP-Hard even under the restrictions that (1) all movable blocks and flowers are the same colour (2) there are no movable grey blocks and (3) blocks can only bloom upwards.
-It was then shown in a later work by Michael C. Chavrimootoo\cite{HananoJ} to be PSPACE-Complete under the restrictions that (1) all movable blocks and flowers are the same colour and (2) blocks can only bloom upwards.
-An important result of this paper, which we will reuse in this work, was to circumvent the effects of gravity in \textsc{Hanano} making some moves irreversible.
+\textsc{Hanano} was shown by Ziwen Liu and Chao Yang \cite{HananoNPHard} to be NP-hard even under the restrictions that (1) all movable blocks and flowers have the same colour (2) there are no movable grey blocks and (3) blocks can only bloom upwards.
+It was then shown in a later work by Michael C. Chavrimootoo \cite{HananoJ} to be PSPACE-complete under the restrictions that (1) all movable blocks and flowers have the same colour and (2) blocks can only bloom upwards.
+An important result of this paper, which we reuse in this work, was to circumvent the effects of gravity in \textsc{Hanano} making some moves irreversible.